Native American mascot controversy: Native American

 Issues related to misunderstanding of Native American legal status have also arisen in cases of foster care or adoption of Native American children.
 Among these is what is known as the Baby Veronica case, in which a child was adopted by a white family without the consent of her father, an enrolled member of the Cherokee Nation.
 Federal legislation has been passed to strengthen the priority of tribes in determining the care of their children, as often extended family take over care when needed.

 Not all Native Americans totally oppose mascots.
 Steven Denson (Chickasaw), a professor at Southern Methodist University, has said that there are acceptable ways to use Native American mascots if it is done in a respectful and tasteful manner.
 He says:

 I believe it is acceptable if used in a way that fosters understanding and increased positive awareness of the Native-American culture.
 And it must also be done with the support of the Native-American community.
 There is a way to achieve a partnership that works together to achieve mutually beneficial goals.

 The NCAI has recognized the right of individual tribes to establish relationships with teams that allow the latter to retain tribal names.
 For instance, the Spokane Indians, a minor league baseball team, has established a relationship with the Spokane tribe.
 It has abandoned Native American imagery that it had used when the team was founded in 1903.
 The logo is an "S" and includes a feather; "Spokane" is written on the team jerseys in Salish, the Spokane language; this is also used for bilingual signs in the ballpark.
 The mascot is a person dressed as a trout, in reference to the tribe's tradition of fishing.
 Opponents of Native mascots are divided on this approach.
 Suzan Shown Harjo says that there is no such thing as a positive stereotype; while Stephanie Fryberg responds that even if the team's use of the name may be respectful, opposing fans may use racist gestures and references.

+Statements by tribes

+Indigenous Nations that have officially spoken out against Native mascots include: